The Works (film): Background

 At first, one of CGL's main goals was to use computers to produce 2D animation and invent tools to assist traditional animators in their work.
 Schure reasoned that it should be possible to develop technology that would make the animation process cheaper and faster.
 An early version of the CAPS system later used by Disney animators was among the tools created.
+Over time the lab expanded its staff, bringing in, among others, the visual artist Ed Emshwiller and the programmers and researchers Lance Williams, Jim Blinn, James H. Clark, Tom Duff, Ralph Guggenheim, Garland Stern, Fred Parke and Christy Barton, many of whom came from the University of Utah.
+Schure imposed no spending limits and managed to acquire the best commercial equipment available, such as a PDP-11 and a VAX from Digital Equipment Corporation, as well as the latest LDS-1 model and the "first random-access framebuffer" from Evans & Sutherland.